ETERNITY

 Words by JANE CROWTHER

 Who hasn’t wondered ‘what if?’ about a lost love?
 Joan (Elizabeth Olsen) certainly has, despite a long marriage to perennial complainer Larry (Miles Teller).
 When she pops her clogs not long after he’s kicked the bucket she finds herself in an afterlife terminus with a destination choice to make.
 Does she head to a forever with her earthly ball and chain?
 Or with her handsome first husband, Luke (Callum Turner) who has been waiting for her for 67 years since he bought it during the Korean War?
-To help her in her quandary, she has an afterlife consultant and the choice of any number of fantasy existences to choose (Studio 54 World, Weimar World without Nazis, Men-Free World is full, Clown World decommissioned).
+To help her in her quandary, she has an afterlife consultant and the choice of any number of fantasy existences to pick (Studio 54 World, Weimar World without Nazis, Men-Free World is full, Clown World decommissioned).
 Of course, there are rules: once eternity is decided, it can’t be undone and any escapees are thrown into the black nothing of ‘the void’…

 Elizabeth Olsen, Miles Teller, Callum Turner, Da’Vine Joy Randolph